nishanthdass/RAG-fact-checker/README.md

 - **RAG Implementation**: Uses Retrieval-Augmented Generation to compare spoken content against a vector database for misinformation detection.
 - **Embeddings and Vector Database**: Stores and retrieves data efficiently using OpenAI Embeddings API and PGVector.
 - **Continuous Learning**: Adds new information from video streams into the vector database for future retrieval.

+## To Do
+### Backend:
+- Refactor Code for Speech-to-text and Media Player & Ensure concurancy **In-Progress**
+- Launch and build out Scrapy server to collect Data for Context retreival
+- Build out Retreival system vectorizes embeddings and store in Vector db
+- Build system for Augmented querying
+- Formalize and validate Answers

 ## How It Works